 In Honduras there are many resistance struggles like those in Pajuiles, Jilamito and San Francisco de Locomapa.
-Theirs is a struggle against economic interests and political powers; a struggle between David and Goliath, a struggle for Water, a struggle for Life.
+A struggle against economic and development proposals which violate human rights.
+A struggle por Water, a struggle por Life.

 The Pajuiles sector, located in the Nombre de Dios mountain range in the Department of Atlántida, is affected by a hydroelectric plant called “Los Planes”, owned by the company HIDROCEP, on the Mezapa River.
 The concession for the exploitation of the river was approved in 2010 by the Honduran National Congress, but no prior consultation was conducted with the affected communities.
 The villagers noticed that when the machines began to work, the water became contaminated.
 The Broad Movement filed a complaint about the environmental impact of the project, and the Public Ministry issued an opinion in which it stated that this water was not suitable for consumption and warned of possible landslides.
 Even so the company works continued.
 For that reason, in March 2017 the Pajuiles sector communities decided to install a camp in protest against the hydroelectric project.
 The consequences of this struggle and opposition have been evictions, criminalisation of community members, attacks and threats, incidents for which the residents of Pajuiles have been granted precautionary measures from the IACHR.
 The camp has been repressed by tear gas on several occasions, such as in August 2017 after a confrontation in which several people were arrested, including a minor and the community leader Albertina López, who was heavily pregnant at the time of the arrest.
 To date, several members of the community have criminal proceedings brought against them, and have to go to the courts every week while they wait for a resolution from the Court of Appeals.

 The inhabitants of Pajuiles are fighting to defend their river and their health.
 During this struggle at least 5 people have had to go to hospital with stomach problems after drinking contaminated water, and one child and one woman have gone to hospital due to a skin rash after bathing in the river.
-In July 2018 there was a moment of joy and hope, when the Administrative Court of San Pedro Sula ordered that the works be halted.
-But even after that small victory the fight continues to monitor the fulfilment of the court ruling.
+In July 2018, the Administrative Court of San Pedro Sula ordered that the works be halted, withjoy and hope for the community.
+But even after that small progress, the difficulties continues to monitor the fulfilment of the court ruling.